backstage/backstage/.changeset/clever-laws-raise.md

 ---
+'@backstage/plugin-scaffolder': patch
 '@backstage/plugin-scaffolder-react': patch
 ---

-Change scaffolder secret widget to use `TextField` component for more flexibility in theme overrides.
+Change scaffolder widgets to use `TextField` component for more flexibility in theme overrides.